BryanBenattou/bryanbenattou/README.md

 Co-founder of B2 Creative, a brand design studio in Carlsbad focused on building lean, profitable businesses with smart tools.

 ## 🚀 What I’m Working On
-- Scaling an e-bike brand doing multiple six figures per month
+- Scaling an e-bike brand
 - Building a SaaS product for tradespeople
 - Writing a brand audit application
 - Learning full-stack development